-EXCEPT FOR THE EXPLICIT WARRANTIES HEREIN, THE SERVICES AND RELATED SOFTWARE ARE PROVIDED “AS IS,” AT YOUR OWN RISK, WITHOUT EXPRESS OR IMPLIED WARRANTY OR CONDITION OF ANY KIND.
-WE ALSO DISCLAIM ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT.
+EXCEPT FOR THE EXPLICIT WARRANTIES HEREIN, THE SERVICES AND RELATED SOFTWARE ARE PROVIDED “AS IS” AND “AS AVAILABLE” AT YOUR OWN RISK, WITHOUT WARRANTY OR CONDITION OF ANY KIND, WHETHER EXPRESS, IMPLIED, STATUTORY, OR OTHERWISE.
+WITHOUT LIMITING THE GENERALITY OF THE FOREGOING, WE DISCLAIM ANY WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE OR NON-INFRINGEMENT.
 Aperture Education will have no responsibility for any harm to your computer system, loss or corruption of data, or other harm that results from your access to or use of the Services.
 Some states do not allow the types of disclaimers in this paragraph, so they may not apply to you.

-TO THE FULLEST EXTENT PERMITTED BY LAW, IN NO EVENT WILL APERTURE EDUCATION, ITS AFFILIATES, OFFICERS, EMPLOYEES, AGENTS, SUPPLIERS OR LICENSORS BE LIABLE FOR (A) ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR CONSEQUENTIAL (INCLUDING LOSS OF USE, DATA, BUSINESS, OR PROFITS) DAMAGES, REGARDLESS OF LEGAL THEORY, WHETHER OR NOT BEEN HAS BEEN WARNED OF THE POSSIBILITY OF SUCH DAMAGES, AND EVEN IF A REMEDY FAILS OF ITS ESSENTIAL PURPOSE; (B) AGGREGATE LIABILITY FOR ALL CLAIMS RELATING TO THE SERVICES MORE THAN THE GREATER OF $50 OR (IF YOU HAVE A PAID ACCOUNT) THE AMOUNTS PAID BY YOU TO APERTURE EDUCATION FOR THE PAST THREE MONTHS OF THE SERVICES IN QUESTION.
+Limitation of Liability TO THE FULLEST EXTENT PERMITTED BY LAW, IN NO EVENT WILL APERTURE EDUCATION, ITS AFFILIATES, OFFICERS, DIRECTORS, EMPLOYEES, AGENTS, CONTRACTORS, SERVICE PROVIDERS, SUPPLIERS OR LICENSORS BE LIABLE FOR (A) ANY INDIRECT, SPECIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR CONSEQUENTIAL DAMAGES (INCLUDING LOSS OF USE, DATA, BUSINESS, GOODWILL, REVENUE, OR PROFITS), REGARDLESS OF LEGAL THEORY, WHETHER OR NOT APERTURE EDUCATION HAS BEEN WARNED OF THE POSSIBILITY OF SUCH DAMAGES; (B) AGGREGATE LIABILITY FOR ALL CLAIMS RELATING TO THE SERVICES MORE THAN THE GREATER OF: (1) $1,000 OR (2) (IF YOU HAVE A PAID ACCOUNT) THE AMOUNTS PAID BY YOU TO APERTURE EDUCATION FOR THE PAST 12 MONTHS IMMEDIATLEY PROCEEDING WHEN THE LIABILITY FIRST AROSE.
+THE LIMITSTIONS, EXCUSIONS, AND DISCLAIMERS SET FORTH IN THESE TERMS WILL APPLY EVEN IF A REMEDY FAILS OF ITS ESSENTIAL PURPOSE.
 Some states do not allow the types of limitations in this paragraph, so they may not apply to you.

-You agree to defend, indemnify, and hold harmless Aperture Education, its affiliates and licensors and their respective officers, directors, employees, contractors, agents, licensors, and suppliers from and against any claims, liabilities, damages, judgments, awards, losses, costs, expenses or fees (including reasonable attorneys’ fees) resulting from your violation of these Terms or your use of the Services, including, without limitation, any use of the content, services, and products of the Services other than as expressly authorized in these Terms.
+You agree to defend, indemnify, and hold harmless Aperture Education, its affiliates, and their respective officers, directors, employees, contractors, agents, licensors, service providers and suppliers from and against any claims, liabilities, damages, judgments, awards, losses, costs, expenses or fees (including reasonable attorneys’ fees) resulting from your violation of these Terms or your use of the Services, including, without limitation, any use of the content, services, and products of the Services other than as expressly authorized in these Terms.